semperfitodd/azure_pub_sub_pattern/README.md

 ![Logic Structure](pub_sub_pattern_logic_flow.png)

+## Pattern Logic Flow
+- Azure Traffic Manager routes to active Application Gateway.
+- Azure Application Gateway ingests data.
+- Application X processes data.
+- Routing Logic App routes data to Service Bus Namespace A Topics or to Event Grid Topics as appropriate.
+- Data is queued in Service Bus Topics.
+- Application Y or Z retrieves data from Service Bus Topics.
+- Applications Y and Z sends data to Routing Logic App.
+- Routing Logic App sends data to Service Bus Namespace B or C as appropriate.
+- Storage Logic App sends data to Azure SQL, On-Prem SQL, or Blob Storage as appropriate

-### Service Usage Details
+## Service Usage Details
+This structure deploys infrastructure to two regions for redundancy.
+- Each application are protected and routed to by an Azure Application Gateway.
+- Client data will be routed to the Azure Application Gateway via Azure Traffic Manager for DNS routing redundancy.
 This structure hosts applications on AKS (Azure Kubernetes Service).
-- The publishing applications are protected and routed to by an Azure Application Gateway.
 - Azure Logic Apps are used to manage work by reviewing inputs to determine the proper workflow.
 - Azure Service Bus will use Namespaces and Topics to organize data that can be retrieved from subscribers.
 - Azure Event grid will be used to determine what actions are taken when the workflow has an error.